Canadian Pain Task Force Online Consultation

 • Rolfing® was the answer

-by siguy, about 4 years ago
+by siguy, over 4 years ago

 When I was 13 and again when I was 20 I suffered life threatening injuries to my neck, upper thoracics and lumbars.
 Being young I recovered and was able to continue with my life.
 In my early thirties I started to work as a beekeeaper, soon after I developed severe lower back pain which continued on and off until I was in my early fifties.